EEA-qualified pharmacists

 1. English language skills

-You will need to provide us with evidence of your high level of English across all four language skills - listening, speaking, reading and writing.
+You will need to provide us with evidence of your English language skills in listening, speaking, reading and writing.
+We expect this evidence to be provided as part of your application.

-Providing evidence of English language competency [Word 1.06 MB] The form will download on click.
+Providing evidence of English language competency sets out the detailed criteria.
+[Word 1.06 MB] The form will download on click.

 2. Complete application form and provide supporting documents

 You will need to provide evidence of your qualifications, ID and supporting information.
-You will need to arrange for documents to be sent directly to the GPhC by the appropriate regulator and competent authority in your home country.
+You will need to arrange for documents to be sent directly to the GPhC by the appropriate regulator and competent authority.

 3. We check your application form and supporting documents